 The current contest deadline is November 01 (short story, flash fiction, poetry) at midnight PST.
 Contests are held on a quarterly basis.

 Guest judges will determine the winner for each category.
 Our editorial team selects five to seven finalists in addition to the winner.
 Finalists may also be published in F(r)iction.
-Please note that compensation for finalists is in the form of publication credit only, plus a contributor copy.

 Submissions to F(r)iction and the TBL Literary Contests are judged blind.
 In light of this, we ask that you remove all identifying information from the document itself.
 Please provide personal information in your cover letter only.